Welcome to Get Set North Events,

 Ambleside Sprint and Novice Triathlon

-This Duathlon event in the magnificent Lake District which includes the excitement of racing next to Lake Windermere, with transition at the White Cross Bay Park, with a cycle around the shores of the lake into Ambleside and back.
+This event in the magnificent Lake District which includes the excitement of racing next to Lake Windermere, with transition at the White Cross Bay Park, with a cycle around the shores of the lake into Ambleside and back.
 The run takes you on and out and back course, with a number of loops depending on the distance, towards Ambleside then turning back towards the White Cross Bay Park.

 We are grateful to all the volunteers who have given up their time to ensure the event runs safely, smoothly and professionally.
 We would also like to thank the Lake School for their support with the use of the venue.
-Thank you to the staff and General Manager at White Cross Bay Park for their help in staging this event in addition to all the other support groups, including True Care Medical Services, West Moreland Police and Windermere Town Council, as without them this event would not have been possible.
+Thank you to the staff and General Manager at White Cross Bay Park for their help in staging this event in addition to all the other support groups, including Kentdale Medical Services, West Moreland Police and Windermere Town Council, as without them this event would not have been possible.

 The event HQ is located at main reception at White Cross Bay Park.